 What are the benefits of inlays and onlays?

 Inlays and onlays are strong and last longer than fillings.
 They are most suitable for large restorations of the back teeth.

 How do fillings differ?

-White fillings are less long lasting and can discolour.
-They are not suitable on the back teeth.
+White fillings are less durable and can discolour.
+They are not suitable for the back teeth.
 The life expectancy of a white filling can depend greatly on where it is in the mouth and how heavy the teeth come together when you bite.